xyzmaps/xyz-documentation/docs/ui/yourxyzspace.md

-# Display your Data Hub Space content
+# Display your XYZ Maps Space content

 Adding a `SpaceProvider` as an additional `Layer` to the `display` enables you to quickly show your content on top of a map, without having to impement any additional functionality to fetch